justinjaywang/journal/source/_posts/2016-01-10--winter-break.md

 I flew back on Christmas Eve, and read *The Shape of Design* by Frank Chimero.
 Jen and Mom picked me up when I arrived and then we ate dumplings for dinner.
 On Christmas Day, we watched the Warriors–Cavs game while preparing food for dinner later at the Wanninger's.

 After lunch the next day, Jen and I went shopping and Brendan visited.
-We had planned to play basketball, but it was too windy so we hung out and watched a Harry Potter marathon on TV instead.
+We had planned to play basketball, but it was too windy so we hung out and watched TV instead.
 I made a dinner of tomato eggs, string beans with minced pork, and pan-fried tofu.

 On Sunday, I played tennis with Josh at the high school and then made lunch.
 Dinner that night at Uncle Ray's.
 The next few days, I mostly hung out at home, cooking meals for myself and Mom, going on walks, and working on projects.